 I keep my memory cards in this inexpensive case I bought on Amazon.
-64GB or 128GB SanDisk Extreme Pro 170 MB/s memory cards are my go-to’s.
-I always shoot with two cards in my camera- one for backup, because you can never be too careful!
+64GB or 128GB SanDisk Extreme Pro 200mbs SD cards are my go-tos.
+I always have two cards in my camera- one for backup, because you can never be too careful!

 5. Norwex Microfiber Cloths

 I’m a HUGE fan of Norwex.
 Their microfiber cloths have technology that allows them to remove up to 99% of bacteria from surfaces using only water.
 I use them to wrap my cameras and lenses in for padding, to wipe water off of them, and to clean my lenses (the optic scarf is my favorite!).

 6. ND (Neutral Density) Filters

 I actually have a set of these for both of my lenses (they’re different sizes).
 I use Gobe brand filters and have two different light reductions: 2-stop and 6-stop.

 You can think of ND filters like sunglasses for your camera.
 When it’s really bright outside (imagine mid-day, full sun, on the beach) and you want to be able to use a wider aperture so you still get that soft, creamy background in your photos, you won’t be able to (unless you want extremely over-exposed photos!).
 An ND filter darkens the scene down, so you can use a wide aperture and still expose the image correctly.

 Using creative tools like prisms and other items to shoot through is fun and allows me to maximize my creativity.
 I always bring a couple of my go-to creative tools such as:

 - Plastic baggies

 My Speedlights use AA batteries, so I always bring extra.
 I also bring extra camera batteries with me, because it’s better to be safe than sorry!